Close-your-eyes/muchofluo/README.md

 few minor peaks are not detected.
-In very few spectra lowest emission peak is below lowest excitation which should not be according to [Stokes shift](https://en.wikipedia.org/wiki/Stokes_shift). inst/extdata/fluos.tsv is a table of all fluorochromes and a note whether a dye is used in flow cytometry.
+In very few spectra lowest emission peak is below lowest excitation which should not be according to [Stokes shift](https://en.wikipedia.org/wiki/Stokes_shift). inst/extdata/fluos.tsv is a table of all fluorochromes with some accessory info.